janusheide/bouillon/README.rst

 Logging
 -------

-Supports standard log levels; DEBUG, INFO, WARING, ERROR, CRITICAL, and writing log to a file.
+Supports standard log levels; DEBUG, INFO, WARNING, ERROR, CRITICAL, and writing log to a file.

 Set the log level to ``debug``::